3UU/wordpress-shariff-wrapper/trunk/readme.txt

 The "original" share buttons send data of your visitors to the social network site also if they do not really click on the share button.
-The german computer magazin CT has developed "Shariff" that fullfill the strict data protection law in Germany.
+The german computer magazin CT has developed "Shariff" `(/ˈʃɛɹɪf/)` that fullfill the strict data protection law in Germany.
 This plugin is a wrapper to this software.
-It allows you to use it within your posts with the shorttag [shariff] and provide all design options of the original code.
+It allows you to use it within your posts with the shorttag `[shariff]` and provide all design options of the original code.

 For more informations about the Shariff software check out the [GitHub project](https://github.com/heiseonline/shariff) and